Climate Impact Actions

 Actions in this section are geared toward all Seattle’s new and existing buildings becoming fossil fuel-free and powered by clean electricity.

-Download the full report for more information.
+Download the full report and accompanying appendix for more information.

 Whether it’s going to work, taking kids to school, running errands, or going to the doctor, our transportation system connects our communities to where they need to be.
 But as our city grows, there is more competition for our already strained streets and pollution is increasing at time when we need to move away from fossil fuels.
 In Seattle, transportation accounts for sixty percent of our core greenhouse gas emissions.
 We must reduce our transportation emissions by 77% to meet our 2030 climate goals and eliminate them entirely to achieve “a city free of climate pollutants,” as called for in the 2019 Green New Deal Resolution.